ishehadeh/simplify/README.md

 # Simplify

-Simplify evaluates a mathematician expression, putting it in it's simplest terms.
+Simplify evaluates a mathematical expression, putting it in it's simplest terms.

 For example: